Botspot/Pi-Power-Tools/README.md

  - **Advmount**: Control exactly where to mount each partition.
 In theory this will work for any kind of disk image, but has only been tested on Raspbian images.
 YMMV.
 [Details](#advanced-mount)
   - **Shrink**: Removes all free space from the selected image.
 If enabled in [Settings](#Settings), `zerofree` will run afterwards to remove unused blocks from the disk image.
     - <ins>Though similar in function, the script used to do this is entirely different in design and does not utilize RonR's `image-utils` in any way.</ins>
  - **1 GB Free**: Adds one gigabyte of free space to the root partition.
+Customize how much free space in [Settings](https://github.com/Botspot/Pi-Power-Tools#settings).
    - It is **not accumulative**, so clicking it multiple times won't result in multiple gigabytes of free space.
 ## USB Mode
 Manage storage devices connected to your Pi.